IMPORTANT NOTICE – Please Read

 15th Congressional District

-Current Site StatusEPA had been overseeing the cleanup of the Hellertown Manufacturing Co. site, where a pump and treat system currently extracts and treats groundwater that is contaminated primarily with TCE, a chemical component of solvents.
-The extraction system is monitored, via sampling on a semi-annual basis and is expected to operate until the groundwater performance standards are achieved.
+Current Site StatusEPA had been overseeing the cleanup of the Hellertown Manufacturing Co. site, where a pump and treat system that extracts and treats groundwater that is contaminated primarily with TCE, a chemical component of solvents, is in place (although it is not operating at this time).
+When operating, the extraction system pumps and treats groundwater and dischages it to the Saucon Creek under a PADEP NPDES permit.
+Groundwater is currently sampled on a semi-annual basis.
 Consent Decree negotiations between EPA and the potentially responsible parties, Federal-Mogul Corporation and Paikes Enterprises, Incorporated, for reimbursement of past cleanup costs and the takeover of the remediation work ended when Federal-Mogul declared bankruptcy on October 1, 2001.
-On-site activities that are currently underway include continued groundwater treatment plant operation and monitoring of groundwater to assess the treatment plant efficiency.
+On-site activities that are currently underway include monitoring of groundwater to assess the contaminant levels.
 A new monitoring well was installed in November 2005 between the Site and the nearby Saucon Creek to assist in refining the delineation of the contamination plume.
 The state (PADEP) assumed all operation and maintenance responsibility for the site in September 2007.
 The EPA has investigated several properties for potential vapor intrusion issues related to the TCE contamination in groundwater.
-The initial investigation was finalized in May 2009 with some follow-up sampling to be performed in 2013.
+The initial investigation was finalized in May 2009 with some follow-up sampling that was performed in 2013.
 A five-year review of the implemented remedy was completed in April 2010.
-In 2012, an Explanation of Significant Differences was prepared that changes the groundwater cleanup standard from background to the Maximum Contaminant Levels.
+In 2012, an Explanation of Significant Differences was prepared that changed the groundwater cleanup standard from background to the Maximum Contaminant Levels identified in the Safe Drinking Water Act.

 Threats and ContaminantsGroundwater underlying the site is contaminated with volatile organic compounds (VOCs), according to tests conducted by the Pennsylvania Department of Environmental Resources (now PADEP) in 1985.
 On-site soils and sludges from the former waste lagoons are contaminated with chromium and cyanide from former manufacturing process wastes.
 On-site workers may have been threatened by coming in contact with or accidentally ingesting contaminated soils, sludges, or groundwater prior to site cleanup activities.
 During cleanup, there was a potential for stirring up dusts, which are hazardous to inhale.
 Individuals may be at risk if they ingest contaminated groundwater or fish, or come into direct contact with contaminated water.